alabiibrahim/Plant-Co.-Global-Performance/README.md

 - Map - Shows the global YTD Sales, Quantity and GP %  by country, providing a spatial understanding of the company's market footprint.

-- Stacked chart - helps show the break down performance by product type (Indoor, Landscape, Outdoor).
+- Stacked Bar chart - Helps show the break down performance by product type (Indoor, Landscape, Outdoor).

-- Column chart - display the breakdown performance by Product Size (Small, Medium, Large)
+- Column chart - Display the breakdown performance by Product Size (Small, Medium, Large)

 # Dashboard

 # Stages
-- Load data to Power Query.
+- Load data to Power Query, Standardize data-types and remove duplicates.
-- Standardize data-types
+- Create a 'calendar' table and toggle button to view across 3 pillars of business.
+(Quantity, Sales and Gross Profit).
-- Data modeling
+- Data modeling.
+Create DAX measures.
-- Turn charts into visuals
-- Share reports and findings

 # Processing & Transformation